 What is RELLIS?

 The RELLIS Academic Alliance is a University System Center, that allows multiple Texas A&M System institutions and agencies, including Tarleton State University as well as the Blinn College District, to offer selective degree and certificate programs in one location.
-The RELLIS Campus is not a university, students will enroll in one of the A&M System regional universities that are offering programs on-site, similar to an academic satellite campus.
+The RELLIS Campus is not a university, students will enroll in one of the A&M System universities that are offering programs on-site, similar to an academic satellite campus.
 RELLIS stands for the six Texas A&M Aggies’ core values: respect, excellence, leadership, loyalty, integrity, and selfless service.

 Where is RELLIS located?